 You may work out percentages with a calculator or with pencil and paper.
 A calculator is a great tool for understanding the process of finding percent, whereas the pencil and paper method will help with computation practice.
 You can decide which method suits you best.

-When calculating percent, keep in mind that a percentage is a fraction, or part, of a whole.
-For example, 50% is equal to 0.50, and %17 is equal to 0.17.
+When calculating percents, keep in mind that a percentage is a fraction, or part, of a whole.
+Paying attention to place value is key when working with percents For example, 50% is equal to 0.50, and 17% is equal to 0.17.
 In order to find the percent of a number, you will first need to convert the percentage you are using into decimal form, then multiply it by that number.
 For example, 50% of 4 is 0.50 x 4.

 What You Need: